rust-lang/chalk/book/src/types/rust_types/application_ty.md

 The type of yield would be `usize`, the resume type would be the type of `a` and the return type would be `Bar`.

-### Generator witness types
+### Coroutine witness types

-The `GeneratorWitness` variant represents the generator witness of the generator with id `GeneratorId`.
+The `CoroutineWitness` variant represents the coroutine witness of the coroutine with id `CoroutineId`.

-The generator witness contains multiple witness types, which represent the types that may be part of a generator state - that is, the types of all variables that may be live across a `yield` point.
+The coroutine witness contains multiple witness types, which represent the types that may be part of a coroutine state - that is, the types of all variables that may be live across a `yield` point.

 Unlike other types, witnesses include bound, existential lifetimes, which refer to lifetimes within the suspended stack frame.
 You can think of it as a type like `exists<'a> { (T...) }`.
-As an example, imagine that a type that isn't `Send` lives across a `yield`, then the generator itself can't be `Send`.
+As an example, imagine that a type that isn't `Send` lives across a `yield`, then the coroutine itself can't be `Send`.

 Witnesses have a binder for the erased lifetime(s), which must be